Diskusi 11 EFL Curriculum and Materials Development

 Lecture, Practice, Discussion, Assignments Step 7: Write the attendance policy

-A minimum of 75% of the total number of lectures.
-(Permission is given for the case of hospitalization, death, or activities allowed by the faculty or university) Students must attend the examination on the scheduled day.
+of lectures.
+(Permission is given for the case of hospitalization, death, or

-Students must submit assignments at the set time.
+○ Students must submit assignments at

-Activating the camera during Zoom/Google Meet class is mandatory unless the lecturer tells the student(s)/the class otherwise.
+Zoom/Google Meet class is mandatory unless the lecturer tells the

 Step 7: Write the evaluation